RDFLib/prez/docs/2026-01-29-fts-query-format-plan.md

 4. **Add predicate-specific match triple** in each UNION branch:
    - `?fts_search_node <shape_predicate> ?match`
    - Ensures that the branch only matches results indexed by that predicate.
+5. **Support SHACL-AF union containers** for FTS shapes:
+   - Allow a standalone node expression (identified by `dcterms:identifier`) with `sh:union ( ... )`
+   - Each union member is a path expression (blank node with `sh:path`) and may include `ont:searchPredicate`
+   - Translate each member into a separate UNION branch, same as if the member were a normal FTS property shape.

 ## Implementation Plan